-12.4.1.2 Policy
+11.4.1.2 Policy

-- a) The Company shall use an accounting system that allocates and reports all receipts and expenses into separate funds, for the purposes of producing management reports and financial statements for the Company. - b) The chart of accounts shall be determined by the Chief Finance Officer and shall separate assets and liabilities according to the degree of convertibility; from the least liquid to the liquid. - c) The Management Accountant subject to consultation with the Chief Finance Officer shall co-ordinate all revisions in the chart of accounts. - Only authorised officers have access to change the chart of accounts. - The chart of accounts is available for viewing by employees and contractors, and is on the SAP a) The Chart of Accounts - Structure & Criteria
+- a) The Company shall use an accounting system that allocates and reports all receipts and expenses into separate funds, for the purposes of producing management reports and financial statements for the Company. - b) The chart of accounts shall be determined by the Chief Finance Officer and shall separate assets and liabilities according to the degree of convertibility; from the least liquid to the liquid. - c) The Chief Finance Officer subject to consultation with the Chief Finance Officer shall coordinate all revisions in the chart of accounts. - d) Only authorised officers have access to change the chart of accounts. - e) The chart of accounts is available for viewing by employees and contractors, and is on the SAP a) The Chart of Accounts - Structure & Criteria

-12.4.1.3 Procedures
+11.4.1.3 Procedures

-- An appropriate Chart of Accounts shall be established by the Management Accountant showing all categories of income, expenditure and balance sheet accounts.
-The Chart of Accounts shall be used to code all accounting documents of prime entry. - The Management Accountant may review the Chart of Accounts upon recommendation of the Chief Finance Officer from time to time. - iii.
-The chart of accounts utilises standardised names and codes, as follows to be determined by Home Afrika Limited: - standard cost centre names; - standard cost centre codes/numbering; - · standard account names, and - Standard account codes/numbering. - iv.
-The Management Accountant or delegated person develops and maintains an explanatory note to each account within the chart of accounts that describes the nature and purpose of the account.
+- i.
+An appropriate Chart of Accounts shall be established by the Chief Finance Officer showing all categories of income, expenditure and balance sheet accounts.
+The Chart of Accounts shall be used to code all accounting documents of prime entry. - ii.
+The Chief Finance Officer may review the Chart of Accounts upon recommendation of the Chief Finance Officer from time to time. - iii.
+The chart of accounts utilises standardised names and codes, as follows to be determined by Home Afrika Limited: - · standard cost centre names; - · standard cost centre codes/numbering; - · standard account names, and - Standard account codes/numbering. - iv.
+The Chief Finance Officer or delegated person develops and maintains an explanatory note to each account within the chart of accounts that describes the nature and purpose of the account.